The Amory Wars

-The Amory Wars is an ongoing series of science fiction comic books and novels created by Coheed and Cambria frontman Claudio Sanchez and Chondra Echert, published by Evil Ink Comics.
-The name also refers to the fictional conflict at the center of the story, which is told across the published works and is also the primary focus of most of the band’s music.
+The Amory Wars is an ongoing series of science fiction comic books and novels created by American musician-author Claudio Sanchez (of the musical group Coheed and Cambria) in collaboration with Chondra Echert and others, and published by Evil Ink Comics.
+The name also refers to the fictional conflict at the center of the story, which is told across the published works and is also the primary focus of most of the band's music.

-Each of Coheed and Cambria’s studio albums (with the exception of 2015’s The Color Before the Sun) tells a chapter in the saga originally narrated by Sanchez’s lyrics.
+The multimedia franchise originates with Coheed and Cambria's studio albums (with the exception of 2015's The Color Before the Sun) each of which tells a chapter in the saga originally narrated by Sanchez's lyrics.
 The band also makes use of recurring melodies, self-referencing musical and lyrical cues in certain songs that reference key moments in The Amory Wars mythology.
 Some individual songs on these albums (e.g., "The Crowing", "Everything Evil", "Three Evils") use a particular song structure named by Brad Osborn as the "terminally climactic form" in order to depict a particularly violent action from the story.

-The mythos isn’t wholly comprehensible through the music and lyrics alone.
-Sanchez created The Amory Wars comics and novels to better depict the story’s events and characters.
+The mythos is not wholly comprehensible through the music and lyrics alone.
+Sanchez created The Amory Wars comics and novels to better depict the story's events and characters.

 Plot summary

-The Amory Wars is set in Heaven’s Fence, a collection of 78 planets and seven stars, held in place by interconnecting beams of energy known as the “Keywork”.
+The Amory Wars is set in Heaven's Fence, a collection of 78 planets and seven stars, held in place by interconnecting beams of energy known as the “Keywork”.

-Year of the Black Rainbow and Second Stage Turbine Blade narrate the struggle of Coheed and Cambria Kilgannon against Wilhelm Ryan, the Supreme Tri-Mage who launches a war campaign with the intended goal to rule over Heaven’s Fence.
+Year of the Black Rainbow and The Second Stage Turbine Blade narrate the struggle of Coheed and Cambria Kilgannon against Wilhelm Ryan, the Supreme Tri-Mage who launches a war campaign with the intended goal to rule over Heaven's Fence.

-The story arcs In Keeping Secrets of Silent Earth: 3, Good Apollo, I’m Burning Star IV: Vol. 1 – From Fear Through The Eyes of Madness, and Good Apollo, I’m Burning Star IV: Vol. 2 – No World For Tomorrow focus on the heroic journey of Claudio Kilgannon, son of Coheed and Cambria, and his journey to assume the mantle of The Crowing, foretold savior of Heaven’s Fence.
+The story arcs In Keeping Secrets of Silent Earth: 3, Good Apollo, I'm Burning Star IV, Volume One: From Fear Through the Eyes of Madness, and Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow focus on the heroic journey of Claudio Kilgannon, son of Coheed and Cambria, and his journey to assume the mantle of The Crowing, foretold savior of Heaven's Fence.

 Set long before the events of the previous chapters, The Afterman: Ascension and The Afterman: Descension tell the story of Dr. Sirius Amory, a scientist who enters the Keywork in an attempt to understand its mysterious energy.

 Vaxis – Act I: The Unheavenly Creatures is the first of five story arcs that continue the original Amory Wars saga and follows the story of Creature and Sister Spider, who are incarcerated within the prison planet known as the Dark Sentencer.

 Timeline

 The story arcs within The Amory Wars universe follow a fictional timeline, and are connected by continuity of events, characters, and locations.
-Coheed and Cambria’s first four studio album releases told the main story in chronological order, with each release picking up the story where the last album left off:
+Coheed and Cambria's first four studio album releases told the main story in non-chronological order.